King James Bible Online

-Matthew 7:13 (1611 King James Bible)
+Matthew 7:13

-¶ Enter ye in at the strait gate, for wide is the gate, and broad is the way that leadeth to destruction, and many there be which goe in thereat:
+“¶ Enter ye in at the strait gate, for wide is the gate, and broad is the way that leadeth to destruction, and many there be which goe in thereat:”

-- 1611 King James Bible
+1611 King James Version (KJV)

-Other Translations of Matthew 7:13
+Other Translations for Matthew 7:13

 Enter ye in at the strait gate: for wide [is] the gate, and broad [is] the way, that leadeth to destruction, and many there be which go in thereat:

-- King James Version (Pure Cambridge 'Authorized Version')
+- King James Version

 Enter ye in by the narrow gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many are they that enter in thereby.